vedaldi/practical-object-category-detection/doc/instructions.md

 * `trainBoxLabels`: for each bounding box, the object label.
 It is one of the index in `targetClass`.
 * `trainBoxPatches`: a $64 \times 64 \times 3 \times N$ array of image patches, one for each training object.
 Patches are in RGB format.

 An analogous set of variables `testImages`, `testBoxes`, and so on are provided for the test data.
-Familiraise yourself with the contents of these variables.
+Familiarise yourself with the contents of these variables.

 > **Question:** why is there a `trainImages` and a `trainBoxImages` variables?

 ### Step 1.1: Visualize the training images

-Select now the part of the code relative to section 1.1 and execute it.
+Select now the part of the code related to section 1.1 and execute it.
 This will create an image visualizing both the complete list of object training examples and their average.

 > **Question:** what can you deduce about the object variability from the average image?